JuliaHealth/NeuroAnalyzer.jl/README.md

 When opening a pull request, please add a short but meaningful description of the changes/features you implemented.
 Moreover, please add tests (where appropriate) to ensure that your code is working as expected.

 For each feature you want to contribute, please file a separate PR to keep the complexity down and time to merge short.
 Add PRs in draft mode if you want to discuss your approach first.

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for other guidelines on how to contribute to this project.

 ## Contributors